cssblab/cssblab.github.io/README.md

+#cssblab.github.io

-#Welcome to Computational & Statistical Systems Biology Laboratory
+Welcome to Computational & Statistical Systems Biology Laboratory
 @ National University of Singapore and Institute of Molecular & Cell Biology (A*STAR, Singapore)

 Our mission is to develop computational and statistical solutions for the analysis of high-dimensional molecular data in various context of biomedical research.
 In the past we have focused on bioinformatics method development in the area of computational proteomics, and our topics are rapidly growing into other areas now, including